mvolkmann/context-easy/hooks.md

 just yet since they are still considered experimental and their API may change.

+Thanks to Jason Schnindler for reviewing this article!

 ## Resources

 "React Today and Tomorrow and 90% Cleaner React" talk at React Conf 2018